dglatting/rtl_acars_ng2/README.md

 * I have seen the pre-modified and post modified code lock up.
 This seems to be SDR related.
-Ctl-C doesn't cause the application to exit and in those cases by disconnecting the SDR (i.e., pulling the USB cable) order was restored.
+Ctl-C doesn't cause the application to exit and in those cases disconnecting the SDR restored order (i.e., pulling the USB cable).

 * Part of my debugging process included graphing registers, such as csample.
 Although I printed the graphs I did not save them,